Fluid Typography

 , sub

-S2 also adopted fluid font styles on sup
+S2 applies fluid font styles on sup

 and sub